dmaccarthy/sc8pr/README.md

 Alternatively, you can run **sc8pr** from the source code without installing it.
 Just unzip the [**sc8pr** release](https://github.com/dmaccarthy/sc8pr/archive/refs/tags/v2.2.2.zip) and move the **sc8pr** package into your PYTHONPATH.
 Ensure that **pygame 2** is installed!

 See the documentation for more [detailed instructions](https://dmaccarthy.github.io/sc8pr/?inst).

+You can also preview the forthcoming [sc8pr 3 documentation](https://dmaccarthy.github.io/sc8pr3/)